-Brachioplasty, also known as arm lift surgery, is a procedure used to tighten loose skin under the upper arm between the shoulder and elbow.
-Development of excessive skin under that area can occur for a number of reasons, including heredity, weight fluctuations and age.
-In addition, this part is more likely to display fat accumulation and droop as a result.
-Over time, the loose skin underneath may move easily and give the appearance of low muscle tone.
+Arm lift surgery, also known as Brachioplasty, is a procedure used to tighten and remove excess skin under the upper arm, between the shoulder and the elbow.
+The development of excess skin under that area can occur for a number of reasons including heredity, weight fluctuations, and age.

 I've been wanting to do botox and get my skin looking great for some time now.
 I was a little nervous, Dr. Downey had a great staff, and she was super patient and fed me enough information to calm m...